greenstick/bootstrapping-package-management-on-exacloud/README.md

 echo 'export PATH="$HOME/.linuxbrew/sbin:$PATH"' >>~/.bash_profile
 ```

-Again, exit the interactive session and log off of ExaCloud.
+Again, log off of ExaCloud.
 Log back on, and the changes to your `~/.bash_profile` will take effect.

 ### Step 7
-Finally, check that Linuxbrew installed correctly:
+Finally, start an interactive session, and check that Linuxbrew installed correctly:
 ```
+condor_submit --interactive
+# Wait for a moment while ExaCloud logs you onto a child node...then...
 brew doctor
 ```
 Note: *When working with Linuxbrew, it's always a good idea to run `brew doctor` before you install anything (i.e. any day you log on to ExaCloud and decide to install or update your packages).
 This ensures that you won't install packages that break or fail to install due to an incorrect Linuxbrew configuration or package dependency.
 If you do see any new Warning messages, its a good idea to copy them each into a search engine and make sure that none will cause you any trouble.*